deccer/OpenGL-Getting-Started/docs/index.md

 ![BasicTriangle](https://raw.githubusercontent.com/deccer/opengl-getting-started/main/screenshots/screenshot-basic-triangle.png)

+!!! note "Attention"

+    This thing is still work in progress...

 So, what is this?

 I am very much annoyed by all sorts of OpenGL tutorials out there in the wild.
 All of them do cover OpenGL and you can